meldurson/AllTameable/README.md

 * __consumeHeal:__ This is how much health each food provides
 * __consumeSearchRange:__ This is the range the creature can detect food from
 * __consumeItems:__ This is where you put the ID's of the items you want the creature to eat, put a : symbol in between each food (doesn't need to be a food item)
-* __changeFaction:__ This is whether the creature will change faction when tamed (If set to on it will attack/get attacked by anything that attacks you)
+* __changeFaction:__ This is whether the creature will change faction when tamed (If set to true it will attack/get attacked by anything that attacks you)
-* __procretion:__ This is whether the creature can breed to produce offspring
+* __procretion:__ This is whether the creature can breed to produce offspring (can set to _overwrite_ if there is already an offsping programmed in that you want to replace)
-* __maxCreatures:__ This is the max amount of creatures within 30m you can have of the creature ID typed in, if it exceeds this they will stop breeding
+* __maxCreatures:__ This is the max amount of creatures within range you can have of the creature ID typed in, if it exceeds this they will stop breeding
 * __pregnancyChance:__ This is the chance the creature has of becoming pregnant, Lower number = higher chance (scales from 0.00 to 1.00)
 * __pregnancyDuration:__ This is how long the creature is pregnant for (In seconds)
 * __growTime:__ This is how long it takes for offspring to grow into an adult (In seconds)